mhaack/mh-site/content/posts/2023-05-06-fast-website-happy-users.md

 Why is that: when a website takes longer to load, it requires more data to be transferred, which in turn requires more energy from data centers and servers.
 This increased energy consumption contributes to carbon emissions and harms the environment.

+I have optimized this site to be as small as possible and haven't sent unnecessary bytes to my users.
+I recently joined the [250kb Club](https://250kb.club/markus-haack-com/), [512KB Club](https://512kb.club) and the [1mb.club](https://1mb.club) to show how meaningful this topic is to me.
+Also in the future I will try to keep the site footprint under 250kB of data.